Cyfrin/moccasin/docs/source/dependencies.rst

 ############

-Gaboon allows for working with either:
+Moccasin allows for working with either:

 - :ref:`Installing from GitHub repositories <installing_github_dependencies>`